maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to update a service Instance's global registration status for a specific LedgerRequest entry, the service will access its database to validate that the LedgerRequest ID provided is indeed valid.
-If that is the case, the MSR will return a response to the initial request and at the same time can initiate a request to the MSR global ledger service to update the global registration status value, for the specified service Instance.
+Upon receiving a request to update a service instance's global registration status for a specific LedgerRequest entry, the MSR will access its database to validate that the LedgerRequest ID provided is indeed valid.
+If that is the case, the MSR will return a response to the initial request and at the same time can initiate a request to the MSR global ledger service to update the global registration status value, for the specified service instance.
 After a successful response from the ledger, the MSR will update its own local copy of the Instance based on the received response.